vilterp/elm-todos-tutorial/README.md

 # Elm Todos Tutorial

 Multiple stages of a todo list, for learning Elm.
-In `master` the juicy bits have been deleted to be filled in in a workshop; check the `solved` branch for working versions.
+In `master` the juicy bits have been deleted to be filled in during a workshop; check the `solved` branch for working versions.

 1. Install [Elm 0.15.1](http://elm-lang.org/install)
 2. For each stage you do: